-A common pocket knife is defined as a pocket knife with a blade no longer than 3 3⁄4 inches long.
+A common pocket knife is defined as a pocket knife with a blade no longer than 3 1⁄4 inches long.
 While a common pocket knife, box cutter, or a razor blade is not considered a weapon for purposes of expulsion unless used as such, it is not permissible for a student to possess these items on a school campus, at a school-sponsored activity, or on school transportation.
 Any student found to be in possession of a common pocket knife, box cutter or razor blade which is NOT displayed or coupled with threat, intimidation, and/or reasonable suspicion for use is subject to the following disciplinary action:

 - 1. Notification of appropriate law enforcement agency. - 2.
-Notification of grade level Director. - 3.
-Discipline up to and including O out-of-school suspension for up to ten (10) days.
-Parent/guardian will be notified in accordance with appropriate procedures.
-The appropriate law enforcement agency will be notified. - 4.
+Notification of grade level Director.

+- 3. Discipline up to and including out-of-school suspension for up to ten (10) days.
+Parent/guardian will be notified in accordance with appropriate procedures. - 4.
 If possession is coupled with evidence or suspicion of use for self-harm, the student will be suspended for up to ten (10) days.
 A threat assessment will be initiated and completed prior to consideration of returning to a school campus.